 CPO-5 is an Exploration and Production Contract, covering 198,000Ha and located to the south of block Llanos 34 and to the east of the Corcel fields.
 The block includes the evaluation area related to the Loto-1 oil discovery.
 That well was drilled in 2013 and tested oil in the Mirador formation during a short test however lack of zonal isolation prevented performance of a long term test.
 Core and electric log data indicate 61ft of net pay within the Mirador.
 A further two wells within the north western sector of the block, Kamal and Metica also tested oil.

 Tacacho was acquired in June 2015 through the Company’s acquisition of Petro Dorado South America SA (PDSA) a subsidiary of Petro Dorado Energy Ltd (PDEL).
-Amerisur has a 49.5% (non-operated) working interest in the Tacacho contract, Pacific Stratus Energy holds 50.5% and is the Operator.
+In March 2017, Amerisur acquired 50.5% working interest in Tacacho from Pacific Exploration & Production, taking its holding to 100% owner and operator (subject to ANH approval).

 Tacacho is an Exploration and Production contract, covering 238,000Ha in the eastern Caguan-Putumayo basin.
 It is a heavy oil exploration play, supported by regional studies which indicate a continuation of the heavy oil trend extending from the eastern llanos basin through to the ITT field complex in the eastern Oriente basin of Ecuador.
 Additionally, the well Solita-1, drilled nearby by Texaco in 1948 indicated the presence of hydrocarbons in the Pepino formation.
 Large structures have been defined on existing 2D seismic, with closures at both the base and top of the Pepino formation.
 The contract is currently in Phase 1, where the exploration commitment is 480km of 2D seismic.
 The phase is currently suspended while social consultations and security planning is performed.